Intersection Theory on Linear Subvarieties of Toric Varieties

 Our first result on the intersection theory of linear subvarieties of toric varieties will give us generators for the Chow groups.

-\begin{cor} Let $Z\subseteq T$ be linear, $\Sigma$ an admissible fan for $Z$, and $1\leq k\leq \dim(Z)$.
+\begin{cor} Let $Z\subseteq T$ be linear, $\Sigma$ an admissible fan for $Z$, and $0\leq k\leq \dim(Z)$.
 Then the $k$-th Chow group of the closure of $Z$ in $X_\Sigma$ is generated by the cycles $[\overline Z\cap V(\sigma)]$ for $\sigma\in\widetilde\Sigma^{(k)}$. \end{cor}

 \begin{proof} By Proposition \ref{mProp:linear stratification} we know that all strata of the canonical stratification of $\overline Z$ introduced in Corollary \ref{mCor:Stratification passes to Z} are linear subvarieties of some torus.
-In particular, only their top-dimensional Chow groups are nonzero.
-This reduces the statement to a well-known result about Chow groups of stratified varieties (\cite[Prop.
-1.19]{EH13}). \end{proof}
+In particular, they are all quasi-affine, that is isomorphic to an open subset of some affine space.
+The statement now follows from the well-known result that the Chow groups of varieties with a quasi-affine stratification are generated by the closures of the strata \cite[Prop.
+1.17]{EH16}. \end{proof}